Muideen7/Muideen7/README.md

 - 🌱 I’m currently learning ... software Engineering
 - 👯 I’m looking to collaborate on ...Any open source front-end technologies projects
 - 🤔 I’m looking for help with ...
 JavaScript and it's frameworks
 - 💬 Ask me about ...
-Frontend development
+C ,Python,Html,CSS,Javascript,Php,Bootstrap and Sass

 ### 🧑‍💻 Basics skills levels and languages..